michael-di9n/ai-buddy-reactnative/README.md

-# Ai Buddy
+# Calorie Buddy
-Generate an Ai from your imagination
+Track calories from taking an image of food

 ## Finished Product
 <YoutubeVideo>

 ## Features
-- Take pictures of an object and transform it into an AI model
+- Take pictures of food and instantly get the number of calories
-- Train and raise the model
+- Get points as your accumulate more and more images of food